blokidde/Blokboy-gaming-device/docs/journal.md

 in week 2 i started with the backend of my website, i created a GET.php file to get information from the database. i also created an INSERT. this is used to put stuff into the database. creating this was rather difficult because i had never really worked with php and SQL before. this meant i had to start from scratch. luckily the internet is a big help with this.

 ## week 4

+### HTML
 this week i learned more about web development.
 HTML helped me build the basic structure of the page.
 I used different tags to organize my content and added important elements like a button and a table that shows the scores that are fethced from my database scores.
 I also learned how to connect an external JavaScript file and a CSS file in the head section.

+### CSS
 with CSS i can control how the page looks.
 I set up fonts, changed background colors, and made sure that different parts of the page have the right spacing.
 I also tried to make sure the page is responsive, so it looks good on both big screens and small screens.

+### JavaScript
+JavaScript made the page interactive.
+For example, I used the fetch function to get data from my database, then created table rows and columns to display data.
+I also added an event listener to the button, so that when you click it, it sends a request to the ESP32 for debugging.

+### Problems
+while working on web development i ran into a problem i had some difficulties solving. the css wasnt loading on the page. i needed to clear my cache everytime i wanted to check the css. by doing a little research i found out i could use something called a cache buster. after adding this

 ## week 5